 - Names, addresses and phone numbers of passengers and witnesses

 The identities of the car drivers and owners may dictate the applicable deadlines and whether you must file an administrative claim.
 For instance, the officer’s report may show that a city or county government in California owns the vehicle that struck you and caused your injuries.
 In such a case, you or an attorney has less time to initiate your lawsuit than in other car crash cases.

 In addition to the driver, vehicle and witness information, a lawyer can use photographs, drawings and videos of the vehicles or crash scene.
 These images and documentation help explain how the crash occurred and resolve disputes.

 Although you have deadlines, it is not necessary or perhaps even advisable to file suit immediately after the wreck.
 Seek medical attention promptly.
 This is for the sake of your own health and for your case.
-So that your lawyer in Newport Beach can gather proof of your damages, make a list of all hospitals, physicians, therapists, rehabilitation professionals and others who attend to you for injuries arising from the crash.
+So that your lawyer can gather proof of your damages, make a list of all hospitals, physicians, therapists, rehabilitation professionals and others who attend to you for injuries arising from the crash.
 Keep notes of the hours and days of missed work.
 You may also need an opinion from a physician about the extent of your disability or other limitations on your ability to work or perform daily activities.

 With all of this information, including the police report on file, an attorney will present your damages to the insurance company or government agency to attempt a settlement of your case.
 If those efforts do not fetch the compensation you need or deserve, then one of our auto accident lawyers will file the necessary lawsuit and keep pursuing your claim.
-Contact us today so that your time does not expire.
+Contact Accident Lawyers Firm today so that your time does not expire.